1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Musical Attribute list iconAttributes of Musical Sounds

-Pitch is the highness or lowness of a musical tone.
-Sing The Star-Spangled Banner.
-The lowest pitch is sung on “say” while the highest pitch is on “see.”
+Pitch refers to the highness or lowness of a musical tone.
+For example, when singing the Star-Spangled Banner, the lowest pitch is sung on the word “say,” while the highest pitch is on the word “see.”

 Star-Spangled Banner